The Challenge of recruiting a Military High Command

 Confederate Army ACSA and PACS | ||||

-When hostilities threatened to begin the United States adopted a practice that had been effective in the Mexican War of 1848 to mobilise the high numbers of armed men to create armies and a navy large enough for the task.
-Rather than increasing the size of the permanent US Regular Army, it was decided to expand it slightly while keeping it apart as a distinct core of permanent professional soldiers.
+When hostilities threatened to begin in 1861, there was a need to mobilise high numbers of armed men to create armies and a navy large enough for the task.
+The United States adopted a practice that had been effective in its previous wars by raising volunteers for limited term service primarily through the various states.
+Rather than increasing the size of the permanent US Regular Army, it was decided to keep it apart as a distinct core of permanent professional soldiers and to provide numbers through temporary volunteer forces.

 Almost all units of the US Volunteers, with a few interesting exceptions, were recruited on a state-by-state basis, with each State fulfilling a stipulated quota of men to serve under officers appointed by the State.
 Each State raising units for the US Volunteers was expected to identify and appoint commanders for its units.
 Suitable candidates with the ability to learn and to lead were sought from all walks of civilian and professional and political life but those with military training or experience were at a premium.
 While military experience was usually viewed as an advantage, formal military training provided by the Regular Army or West Point was thought by some to inculcate a rigid and rule-bound approach unsuitable to the leadership of independent-minded Americans.
 Nevertheless, any form of military training and expertise was highly prized.

-Officers and General Officers could be appointed to a grade either in the United States Army (USA) or the United States Volunteers (USV) or, sometimes, in both concurrently.
+Officers and General Officers could be appointed to a grade either in the United States Army (USA) or the United States Volunteers (USV) or both concurrently.
 A grade in the US Army was a permanent promotion in the Regular Army that would remain in force after the end of hostilities.
 As such, General Officer grades in the US Regular Army ranks were authorised very sparingly and within strictly regulated limits.
-At first, only those commanders who would be expected to remain in service when hostilities ended, and the armies contracted back to pre-war proportions received such appointments.
+At first, only those commanders who would be expected to remain in service when hostilities ended and the armies contracted back to pre-war proportions, received such appointments.
 Eventually, however, men whose Regular Army commitment was not so clear-cut were increasingly appointed.

 Seniority for General Officers was determined by the date of rank stated in the Senate’s confirmation resolution, which could be a date earlier or occasionally later than the confirmation date.
 Otherwise, rank would be determined by the order of names on the lists of officers confirmed in the same resolution made on the same date to rank from the same date.
 Where uncertainty arose about seniority, rank in the USA was deemed higher than the equivalent rank in the USV.
 For example, a Brigadier-General in the US Regular Army outranked a Brigadier-General in the US Volunteers.
 However, a Major-General in the US Volunteers outranked a Brigadier-General in the US Army, although the circumstances where such a command was asserted were uncommon.
 The US Army was usually punctilious in ensuring that those US Volunteers who were promoted to senior commands also received promotions both in the USV and the USA appropriate to their status and needful authority.
 The use of Brevet ranks was a helpful expedient on occasion.
 In extreme cases of uncertainty, if seniority was otherwise the same, age could be a determining factor but may never have been required.